GoogleChrome/web.dev/content/path/discover/how-search-works/index.md

 Now that you understand how search engines work, you may see the value in optimizing for search engines.
 This is called SEO, or search engine optimization.
-By making sure search engines can find and automatically understand your content, you are improving the the visibility of your site for relevant searches.
+By making sure search engines can find and automatically understand your content, you are improving the visibility of your site for relevant searches.
 This can result in more interested users coming to your site.
  Audit your site and check the SEO results to see how well search engines can surface your content.